Fuma1322/ClicinEase/README.md

 ### UI/UX Design

-- **Figma**: A vector graphics editor and prototyping tool used for designing user interfaces, creating wireframes, and collaborating on design projects in real-time.
+- **Balsamiq**: A vector graphics editor and prototyping tool used for designing user interfaces, creating wireframes, and collaborating on design projects in real-time.

 ## Challenge Statement